 This legislation reflects a broader trend towards dissecting biotechnology supply chains through a national security lens.
 Whether or not your organisation currently engages with US government contracts, the direction of travel is clear.
 Commercial partners and investors will increasingly expect visibility into supply chain provenance and data handling practices.

-For companies with exposure to the named entities, the transition period offers an opportunity to diversify partnerships and de-risk operations.
+For companies with exposure to the companies on the 1260H list, the transition period offers an opportunity to diversify partnerships and de-risk operations.
 For those without direct exposure, the lesson is equally valuable: supply chain resilience and robust data governance are no longer merely operational considerations.

 PwC’s Legal-Regulatory Business Enablement & Strategy team is available to assist you in de-risking and optimising your supply chain.
 We are committed to help you build reliable and sustainable partnerships to ensure uninterrupted access to high-quality, safe medicines for your patients.